stilldavid/userland-book/script/index.md

 _write_ them.
 I write little tiny ones all the time, and the ability to read other people's scripts comes in handy.
 Oftentimes, the best, most tasteful way to automate something is to build a script out of the commonly available commands.
-They're already there on millions of machines.
+The standard tools are already there on millions of machines.
 Many of them have been pretty well understood for a generation, and most of them will probably be around for a generation or three to come.
 They do neat stuff.
-Scripts let you build on the things you've already figured out on the command line, and give repeatable operations a memorable, user-friendly name.
+Scripts let you build on things you've already figured out, and give repeatable operations a memorable, user-friendly name.
+They encourage reuse of existing programs, and help express your ideas in a repeatable fashion to people who'll come after you.

 One of the reliable markers of powerful software is that it can be scripted: It extends to its users some of the same power that its authors used in creating